Two Tales Fom The Past

 far corner of the basement.

-Lorna often whimpered while
+Lorna whimpered when she

-those demons of that prior life.
+demons of that previous life?

-A voracious eater, she gobbled
+A ravenous eater, she gobbled

 the food you brought before you